hhandika/ullar/README.md

 ![ci](https://github.com/hhandika/ullar/workflows/tests/badge.svg)
 [![LoC](https://tokei.rs/b1/github/hhandika/ullar?category=code)](https://github.com/XAMPPRocky/tokei)

+ULLAR is a lightweight, efficient, and scalable pipeline developed to minimize learning curve and required bioinformatic knowledge for phylogenomic and population genetic data analyses.
+We defined efficiency as efficient in both using computational resources and user time, which could mean also efficient in terms of using financial resources.

+In addition to Linux and macOS, the typical supported operating systems for bioinformatics, ULLAR, whenever possible, runs natively on Windows.

+## Name Origin

 ULLAR stands for an Ultrafast, scaLable, Accessible, and Reproducible pipeline for phylogenomics.
-Our goal with ULLAR is to develop a lightweight and scalable pipeline that requires a minimal learning curve and bioinformatic knowledge.
-In addition to Linux and macOS, the typical supported operating systems for bioinformatics, ULLAR will, whenever possible, run natively on Windows.
+The name "ULLAR" is inspired by the Indonesian word for "snake" (pronounced oo-lar).
+We wanted to show that, "Hey, our pipeline is efficient, even the name itself only uses five letters!".

 ## Motivation

-Wrangling the 'snakes' of phylogenomic pipelines can be a frustrating endeavor.
 Common issues with currently available genomic pipelines:

-1. Inefficient and difficult to debug due to additional layers of abstraction and dependencies (e.g., SnakeMake, NextFlow, Python runtime, and dozens of other runtime dependencies).
+1. Inefficient and difficult to debug due to additional layers of abstraction and runtime dependencies (e.g., SnakeMake, NextFlow, Python runtime, and dozens of other runtime dependencies).
 2. Requires users to prepare config files, which can be tedious for those with limited knowledge of Shell scripting and end up doing it manually instead.
 3. Sequence samples from non-model organisms often are not of ideal quality.
 An extra quality check and manual inspection at each step of the workflow is usually required to ensure optimal, accurate results.
+So, we can't just run everything in one go and forget about it.
+At worst, the pipeline fails halfway through.
+We then spend hours of digging through massive log files to figure out what went wrong.
 4. Some HPC Clusters offer users limited privileges.
-Workflows that automatically submit >1,000 jobs are often not allowed in those systems.
+It could take three months just to convince the HPC admin to allow a pipeline submitting >1000 SLURM jobs.
 5. Forced users to install all the dependencies.
 For instance, a user installing and reinstalling a pipeline, or having different pipelines for different genomic analyses, could end up with multiple SPAdes installed on the same computer.
+Why can't we just use the same SPAdes installation for all pipelines that require it?
+6. You want to run heavy analyses on your institutional HPC Cluster.
+However, you want to do light analyses and data checking on your Windows computers at home where you have better GUI support.
+How can we make that possible?

-We develop ULLAR to solve those problems.
-ULLAR is our baby step toward our long-term goals to ensure phylogenomic analyses are efficient and accessible to as many evolutionary biologists as possible, regardless of their technical skills and support.
+We develop ULLAR to try solving those problems.
+We hope that in doing so, we don't create new problems.
+It is our baby step toward our long-term goals to ensure phylogenomic analyses are efficient and accessible to as many evolutionary biologists as possible, regardless of their technical skills and support.

 ## Development Status